tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 actually been completed.
 This is where all those sync primitives play their part.

-One the call to present returns we do the equivalent of something like `self.current_frame += 1`, except that we need it to also roll around when we hit our MAX_FRAMES_IN_FLIGHT value, so there's a mod too.
+Once the call to present returns we do the equivalent of something like `self.current_frame += 1`, except that we need it to also roll around when we hit our MAX_FRAMES_IN_FLIGHT value, so there's a mod too.
 Divisions are slow and all, but we can pretty much trust the compiler to turn this mod into a mul and